owncloud/ocis/ocis/adr/0011-global-url-format.md

 Public links would have the same format: `https://<host>/files?id=<resource_id>` The web UI has to detect if the user is logged in or not and adjust the ui accordingly.

 {{< hint warning >}}
-Since there is no difference between public and private files a logged in user cannot see the public version of a link unless he logs out.
+Since there is no difference between public and private files a logged-in user cannot see the public version of a link unless he logs out.
 {{< /hint >}}